CartoDB/cartodb/doc/redis.md

 The values of the hash are:

   - `the_geom_type`: the geometry type.
 Example: `point`
+  - `infowindow`: the CSV string of values to use in the infowindow SQL. eg. 'id, name, description'.
+Should be suitable for passing to the CartoDB API
   - `privacy`: the privacy of the table.
 0 means **private** and 1 means **public**
   - `user_id`: the identifier of the owner